llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is a floating-point vector, the result type is a vector of boolean with the same number of elements as the first argument.
-The second operand specifies, which tests to perform :ref:`llvm.is.fpclass <llvm.is.fpclass>`.
+The first argument is a floating-point vector, the result type is a vector of boolean with the same number of elements as the first argument.
+The second argument specifies, which tests to perform :ref:`llvm.is.fpclass <llvm.is.fpclass>`.
-The third operand is the vector mask and has the same number of elements as the result vector type.
-The fourth operand is the explicit vector length of the operation.
+The third argument is the vector mask and has the same number of elements as the result vector type.
+The fourth argument is the explicit vector length of the operation.

 Semantics: